-This society provides daily volunteers to assist researchers at the Lubbock Public Library, Mahon Building, 1306 Ninth St., in Lubbock, from 9:00 a.m. until 4:00 p.m.
-They publish a monthly newsletter from September through May and meet at 9:30 a.m. on the second Saturday after the second Monday in the library.
-They organized in 1961 and have 120 members led by Vieta C. Zeeck.
-She can be reached at 806-794-6849 or by email at email@example.com.
-This year the society sponsored Bill Utterback, C.G. from Amarillo, in an all day seminar on “Court Records and Law Libraries.”
-Beginning in January the society sponsors a free beginning genealogy class at the library from 9:30 a.m. until noon.
-Contact Zeeck for dates.
+This society provides a volunteer most days to assist researchers at the Lubbock Public Library, Mahon Building, 1306 Ninth St., in Lubbock, from 9:30 a.m. until 4:00 p.m.
+SPGS publishes a monthly newsletter from September through May and meets at 10:00 a.m. on the second Saturday after the second Monday in the library.
+Organized in 1961, SPGS has 120 members.
+If interested in beginning genealogy classes, email firstname.lastname@example.org.

 Ten volunteers provide assistance at the Moore Memorial Library, 1701 Ninth Avenue in Texas City.
 This society was organized in 1976 and has 62 members.
 They meet at 1:00 p.m. the third Wednesday at the library.
 For more information, contact Debbie Cothern at 409-938-6014 or by email at firstname.lastname@example.org